oculus42/lodash-vs-es6/README.md

 Fastest is lodash/map
 ```

+### Notes

+This suite has been expanded to include the base _.map, loading `lodash/map` and the separate `lodash.map` requirement,
+as well as the original native `Array.prototype.map` and finally a native `for` loop.

 ## Base Single Test

 Based on the original repo, the Base Single Test was updated before switching to Benchmark.